ultralytics/handbook/README.md

 # 📚 Ultralytics Handbook

-The Ultralytics Handbook is your guide to our mission, vision, values, and practices, providing key insights and resources to align with Ultralytics' core principles.
-This repository is built and maintained directly from the **Handbook repo**, reflecting the latest updates.
+Welcome to the **Ultralytics Handbook repository**, the source for all the content that forms the official [Ultralytics Handbook](https://handbook.ultralytics.com).
+This repository contains Markdown files that outline our **mission, vision, values, and internal practices**, and is designed to provide clarity on how Ultralytics operates.
+The Handbook is built using **MkDocs Material** and is continuously updated to reflect the latest company guidelines.
+It is deployed via GitHub Pages to [https://handbook.ultralytics.com](https://handbook.ultralytics.com).

 [![pages-build-deployment](https://github.com/ultralytics/handbook/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/ultralytics/handbook/actions/workflows/pages/pages-build-deployment)
 [![Check Broken links](https://github.com/ultralytics/handbook/actions/workflows/links.yml/badge.svg)](https://github.com/ultralytics/handbook/actions/workflows/links.yml)